Yoga for a Body That’s Changed: A Therapeutic Approach for Women 50+

 I began working with qualified yoga teachers who not only understood the anatomy of yoga for joint replacements but also the emotional and nervous system changes that accompany chronic conditions.
 This opened the door to my work with Yoga Medicine and their Yoga Therapeutics approach—a tailored, science-informed approach that prioritizes:

-Gentle, intentional movement designed for your unique structure and limitations.
+Gentle, intentional problem-solving movement designed for your unique structure and limitations.

 Nervous system regulation through breath and mindfulness.